Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 #### Where do you need help from Veronika?

 * Guidance on problem solving finding the data/missing elements
+* Is it safe to download the data to the HPC from the sources we found?

 ### Date: 13th February 2023